-- (a) Administrative evaluation as determined by the Chief of Police.
-This shall include a review of supervisor recommendations.
-Each supervisor who has supervised or otherwise been involved with the candidate will submit these recommendations. - (b) The supervisor recommendations will be submitted to the Division Commander for whom the candidate will work.
-The Division Commander will schedule interviews with each candidate. - (c) Based on supervisor recommendations and those of the Division Commander after the interview as well as any other criteria used, the Division Commander will submit his/her recommendation(s) to the Chief of Police. - (d) Appointment by the Chief of Police
+- (a) Supervisor recommendations Each supervisor who has supervised or otherwise been involved with the candidate will submit a recommendation. - The supervisor recommendations will be submitted to the Division Commander for whom the candidate will work. - (b) Division Commander interview The Division Commander will schedule interviews with each candidate. - Based on supervisor recommendations and those of the Division Commander after the interview, the Division Commander will submit his/her recommendations to the Chief of Police. - (c) Assignment by the Chief of Police.

-The policy and procedures for all positions may be waived for temporary assignments, emergency situations or for training.
+The selection process for all special assignment positions may be waived for temporary assignments, emergency situations, training, and at the discretion of the Chief of Police.

-1004.4 PROMOTIONAL SELECTION PROCESS
+1004.4 PROMOTIONAL REQUIREMENTS